 Ants

-• Covers the biology and ecology of all 61 species occurring in Britain and Ireland.
+• Covers the biology and ecology of all 61 species occurring in Britain, Ireland and the Channel Islands.

 • Includes extensively illustrated keys and distribution maps.